Experience and research-based strategy delivers insightful marketing

 Dr. Laura Murillo, President and CEO of the Houston Hispanic Chamber of Commerce, said this, “Jose is one of those marketing professionals that has been able to understand the diverse cultural nuances of our community not only by reading research data but by experiencing it first-hand.
 He is committed, professional and resourceful.”

-Diane Schenke, President of the Greater East End Management District, said this: “We have enjoyed working with Imagina for the past four years.
+Diane Schenke, Former President of the Greater East End Management District, said this: “We have enjoyed working with Imagina for the past four years.
 His guidance and in depth knowledge of the Hispanic market and culture has been invaluable to adjust our communications strategy.”